Slavery in Britain: Judicial decisions

 After R v.
 Knowles, ex parte Somersett (1772) 20 State Tr 1 the law remained unsettled, although the decision was a significant advance for, at the least, preventing the forceable removal of anyone from England, whether or not a slave, against his will.
 A man named James Somersett was enslaved by a Boston customs officer.
 They came to England, and Somersett escaped.
 Captain Knowles captured him and took him on his boat bound for Jamaica.
 Three British abolitionists, saying they were his "godparents", applied for a writ of habeas corpus.
 One of Somersett's lawyers, Francis Hargrave, stated "In 1569, during the reign of Queen Elizabeth I, a lawsuit was brought against a man for beating another man he had bought as a slave overseas.
 The record states, 'That in the 11th [year] of Elizabeth [1569], one Cartwright brought a slave from Russia and would scourge him; for which he was questioned; and it was resolved, that England was too pure an air for a slave to breathe in'."
 He argued that the court had ruled in Cartwright's case that English common law made no provision for slavery, and without a basis for its legality, slavery would otherwise be unlawful as false imprisonment and/or assault.
-In his judgment of 22 June 1772, Lord Chief Justice William Murray, Lord Mansfield, of the Court of King's Bench, started by talking about the capture and forcible detention of Somersett.
+In his judgement of 22 June 1772, Lord Chief Justice William Murray, Lord Mansfield, of the Court of King's Bench, started by talking about the capture and forcible detention of Somersett.
 He finished with:

 Several different reports of Mansfield's decision appeared.
 Most disagree as to what was said.
 The decision was only given orally; no formal written record of it was issued by the court.
 Abolitionists widely circulated the view that it was declared that the condition of slavery did not exist under English law, although Mansfield later said that all that he decided was that a slave could not be forcibly removed from England against his will.

+In Scotland, the Court of Session had ruled in the "Tumbling Lassie" case of 1687 that slavery did not exist in Scots law, but the case was not well-known and appeared to have been forgotten in later years.
+Cases were brought to the court in 1752 and 1769 by escaped slaves, but both ended before a ruling due to the death of one of the parties.

 After reading about Somersett's Case, Joseph Knight, an enslaved African who had been purchased by his master John Wedderburn in Jamaica and brought to Scotland, left him.
 Married and with a child, he filed a freedom suit, on the grounds that he could not be held as a slave in Great Britain.
 In the case of Knight v.
 Wedderburn (1778), Wedderburn said that Knight owed him "perpetual servitude".
-The Court of Sessions of Scotland ruled against him, saying that chattel slavery was not recognised under the law of Scotland, and slaves could seek court protection to leave a master or avoid being forcibly removed from Scotland to be returned to slavery in the colonies.
+The Court of Session ruled against him, saying that chattel slavery was not recognised under the law of Scotland, and slaves could seek court protection to leave a master or avoid being forcibly removed from Scotland to be returned to slavery in the colonies.